vshijiav/refind-bootloader-for-ALLY/README.md

 ## 🎮 Features

+- Customized rEFInd EFI for ROG ALLY (Using volume up and down to choose operating systems)
 - Controller-friendly rEFInd themes for handhelds
 - Touchscreen-friendly and controller-compatible interface
 - Predefined entries for Windows, SteamOS, Bazzite